ProfessorCalcore/Reposit/README.md

 # How do i even run the script bro

 Ok first of all.
-Github does not have a way to run scripts on here.
+Github does not have a way to run scripts (the code) on here.
 You need to download a python runtime environment.
 PRE.

 A PRE is basically an app that lets you run code using the python syntax language.
 Step 1 tells you how to download a PRE.